The causal structure of galactic astrophysics

 \subsection{Causal Discovery}

 Most statistical analyses in astrophysics (whether or not through the lens of machine learning) are designed to measure correlations: how strongly two quantities co-vary and the properties of their relationship.
 Correlation, however, is agnostic about direction and mechanism, which are the predictions of galaxy formation theories and hence the most useful features for testing them.
-These predictions can be projected onto the space of correlations, but information and hence constraining power is lost in doing so.
-Causal discovery methods seek retain this information, going beyond correlation by inferring the causal structure that generates the observed data.
+Projecting these predictions onto the space of correlations loses information and hence constraining power.
+Causal discovery methods seek to retain this information, going beyond correlation by inferring the causal structure that generates the observed data.
 This provides added value to the results that complements or is overlaid upon the traditional results of astrostatistical methodology.
+It is this information that connects directly to theories and models of galaxy formation and evolution.
 For thorough reviews of causal discovery see~\citet{review_4,review_1,review_2,review_3}.